 - Many infants will require closer monitoring off antibiotics to avoid missing cases of EOS

-Several CASC Steering Committee members implemented the SRC at their own hospital sites, and have developed numerous resources with suggestions for how others might implement the same practices.
+Several CASC Steering Committee members implemented the SRC at their own hospital sites.
+Below are a number of suggestions and linked resources to help others with implementation of this tool.

 “Approximately six months after standardizing antibiotic treatment course durations, we knew if we adopted the SRC it would continue to improve consistency of practice within the pediatric groups.